barbarer/py4e-int/_sources/functions/fl-toggle.rst

-Practice
+Practice Problems
 -----------------------------------------------------

-Please answer the following problems to the best of your ability without any outside help.
+Please answer

-You can skip any question that you do not feel qualified to answer or stop working on a question after you worked on it for about five minutes without solving it.
+the following problems to the best of your ability without any outside help.
+You can stop working on a problem after you worked on it for about five minutes without solving it.

 Problems
 ==============

-.. selectquestion:: fl-get-middle-ps-sq-tog
+.. selectquestion:: fl-get-middle-ps-sq-tog-v2
-   :fromid: get-middle, get-middle-Parsons-Version-pilot
+   :fromid: get-middle-ac, get-middle-Parsons-Version-pilot
    :toggle: lock
    :points: 10